jurihock/visualapplets.py/README.md

 ![](example.png)

 Obviously there are more possibilities to implement the ReLU function.
 You can replace the fallback value by the `XOR` result or also only check the sign bit of the input value.
-But the best way is probably to utilize the built-in `ClipLow` operator instead... ;-)
+But the preferred way is probably to utilize the built-in `ClipLow` operator instead... ;-)

 # Basics